Playgol: learning programs through play: Introduction

-Our idea of using play to discover useful BK contrasts with most forms of program induction which usually require predefined, often human-engineered, static BK as input \cite{mugg:metagold,crop:metafunc,crop:metaopt,law:ilasp,gulwani:flashfill,mil:hex,evans:dilp}.
+Our idea of using play to discover useful BK contrasts with most forms of program induction which usually require predefined, often human-engineered, static BK as input \cite{mugg:metagold,crop:metafunc,law:ilasp,inspire,crop:metaopt,gulwani:flashfill,evans:dilp,ellis:latex}.
 Our idea is related to program induction approaches that perform \emph{multitask} or \emph{meta} learning \cite{mugg:metabias,dechter:ec,ellis:scc,ellis:ijcai17}.
-In these approaches, a learner acquires useful BK in a \emph{supervised} manner by solving sets of user-provided tasks, each time saving solutions to the BK, which can then be reused to solve other tasks.
-In contrast to these \emph{supervised} approaches, our play approach discovers useful BK in an \emph{unsupervised} manner whilst playing, where the learner creates its own tasks based on the given BK.
-Playing can therefore be seen as an \emph{unsupervised} technique for a learner to discover the BK necessary to solve complex tasks, i.e. a form of \emph{unsupervised bootstrapping} for \emph{supervised} program induction.
+In these approaches, a learner acquires BK in a \emph{supervised} manner by solving sets of user-provided tasks, each time saving solutions to the BK, which can then be reused to solve other tasks.
+In contrast to these supervised approaches, our play approach discovers useful BK in an \emph{unsupervised} manner whilst playing.
+Playing can therefore be seen as an unsupervised technique for a learner to discover the BK necessary to solve complex tasks, i.e. a form of unsupervised bootstrapping for supervised program induction.

 We claim that playing can improve learning performance.
-To support this claim, we make the following contributions: \begin{myitemize} \item We introduce the idea of learning programs through play (Section \ref{sec:framework}). \item We show that playing can reduce the textual complexity of target concepts which in turn reduces the sample complexity of a learner (Section \ref{sec:framework}). \item We implement our idea in \emph{\name{}}, a new inductive logic programming (ILP) system based on meta-interpretive learning \cite{mugg:metalearn,mugg:metagold,crop:metafunc} (Section \ref{sec:playgol}). \item We experimentally show on two domains (robot planning and real-world string transformations) that playing can significantly improve learning performance (Section \ref{sec:experiments}). \end{myitemize}
+To support this claim, we make the following contributions: \begin{myitemize} \item We introduce the idea of learning programs through play and show that playing can reduce the textual complexity of target concepts which in turn reduces the sample complexity of a learner (Section \ref{sec:framework}). \item We implement our idea in \emph{\name{}}, a new inductive logic programming (ILP) system based on meta-interpretive learning (MIL) \cite{mugg:metagold,crop:metafunc} (Section \ref{sec:playgol}). \item We experimentally show on two domains (robot planning and real-world string transformations) that playing can significantly improve learning performance (Section \ref{sec:experiments}). \end{myitemize}